 - Conduct a gap analysis to determine where additional research and development are needed.

 - Develop a roadmap draft, with input and support from a core group of selected subject matter experts (SMEs).

-- Convene an in-person consultation with a larger group of diverse international SMEs, including representation from affected countries, to obtain input on the draft document.
+- Convene a consultation with a larger group of diverse international SMEs, including representation from affected countries, to obtain input on the draft document.

 - Revise the roadmap (again with support from a small group of key SMEs) and then complete a vetting and review process involving the primary partners and stakeholders.

 - Publish the roadmap jointly with key partners.